phpbits/easy-login-styler/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+Easiest WordPress white label admin login page!
 Just add logo and background image; and you'll get a beautiful & simply responsive WordPress login page!

 == Description ==

-Get the simplest WordPress login page that you can easily white labeled just by uploading logo and background image.
+Get the simplest WordPress login page that you can easily white label just by uploading logo and background image.
 That's it!
+You'll have a brand new admin login page with custom branding on less than 5 seconds!

 [vimeo https://vimeo.com/206392470]